morawi-cg/MoRawi-MissionToMars/README.md

 # <p>Mo Rawi Mission to Mars</p>
-<p>This is a software based conceptualization of a Mars space launch vehicle.</p>
+<p>This software a conceptualization of a Mars space launch vehicle.</p>
-<p>It has each stage of the launch vehicle described within a software package, the total number of stages are 3.</p>
+<p>It has 3 stages launch vehicle described, each described within a package, the total number of stages are 3.</p>
-<p>Each was given in a different programming language.
-Certain amount of time was given to understand new technologies that form individual part.</p>
+<p>Dependencies for packages are in the form of databases, mysql/mariadb for the booster package. mongodb for the cargo package.
-<p>The booster package is based upon go, aided yb a mysql based database, the 2nd stage is a Python2 package, 3rd is nodejs with mongo as db.</p>
+<p>Each package was given is based upon a different programming language</p>
-<p>Each stage was to be run from a docker based container, the DBs are each in own container</p>
+<p>Each stage package is to be run from a within a docker based container, locally tested using docker file, then docker-compose to connect together</p>
-<p>docker compose was used to test individual containers, then the connected structure</P>
+<p>Kompose the kubernetes based is used to translate docker compose based YAML files into the Kubernetes alternative services and deployments.</p>

-<p>Kompose the kubernetes based tool will be used to translate docker compose based YAML files into the Kubernetes alternative services and deployments.</p>
+### Reasearch into the programming languages forming individual components was conducted to understand the functions.

 ```
 -----------------------------------------------------------------------